Joe Jackson, Patriarch Of the Jackson Family, Has Died

 Jackson was the father of 11 children, many of whom became music legends in his lifetime.
 Jackson, a music manager, began his career by managing the Jackson 5, a singing group comprised of five of his sons.
 Just this year, his daughter Janet Jackson earned the Icon Award at the Billboard Music Awards.

-On 23rd June TMZ reported that Jackson had been hospitalised with a terminal form of cancer.
+On June 23, TMZ reported that Jackson had been hospitalized with a terminal form of cancer.
 Jackson's family reportedly gathered to be with him.
 Shortly after, Jackson's granddaughter Paris Jackson tweeted that she was "blessed to have a family that comes together the way the Jacksons do."

 Advertisement